vitest-dev/vitest/packages/snapshot/README.md

 }

 await client.startCurrentRun(getCurrentFilepath(), getCurrentTestName(), options)

+// this will save snapshot to a file which is returned by "snapshotEnvironment.resolvePath" client.assert({
+  received: 'some text',
+  isInline: false,
+})

 // uses "pretty-format", so it requires quotes
 // also naming is hard-coded when parsing test files